usnistgov/iheos-toolkit2/xdstools2/src/main/webapp/toolkitx/testkit/tests/ids_4805/readme.txt

 <li/>Load the test images for the test data set xca-dataset-a1 into your IDS SUT,
 using whatever method is appropriate for your system.
 </ol>
-<p/>There is no reason to repeat the steps if the Imaging Document Source is
-ready for this retrieve test.